Frequently Asked Questions

 Commercial real estate lending is the process in which a buyer of commercial property acquires financing or mortgages necessary to make the property purchase.
 Without commercial real estate lending, a potential buyer would need to have all of the funds necessary to purchase the property.
 Instead, commercial real estate lending allows businesses and commercial entities to acquire financing (like a loan) to purchase their property and pay the lender back over time.

-Call us at 877.236.2739Email Us Click here to send Johnson Financial Group a message
+Give us a call at 888.769.3796.Email Us Click here to send Johnson Financial Group a message

 Your Financial Partner for Life's Biggest Moments